 Dr Carl Swanepoel

 Dr. Carl Swanepoel qualified as an Ear, Nose and Throat Specialist from the University of Pretoria at the end of 1998 and started his professional career in private practice in Secunda in 1999.
 He left Secunda at the end of 2004 to establish an ENT practice in Pretoria at the Life Groenkloof Hospital.
-Apart from having a general ENT practice, he has a special interest in patients with voice problems.
+Apart from having a general ENT practice, he has a special interest in patients with voice and dizziness problems.
 He has attended several international courses, workshops and visited a few hospitals to gain more knowledge on voice problems.
 He has soon realized that patients with voice problems need a professional voice team approach and has initialized the voice clinic.

 Ms Giselle Maartens